njkaram/react-posts/README.md

 ## NODE Server Start

-Open a terminal and run the following commands: cd server && yarn start
+Open a terminal and run the following command: cd server && yarn start

 ## React Server Start

-In the project directory, you can run:
+In the project directory

 Open a terminal and run:
 yarn start